 Address: Mount Teide, 38300, Santa Cruz de Tenerife, Spain

-2. Siam Park
+2. Splash about at Siam Park

-Tickets: €50 per person, but packages are usually available.
+Tickets: €26 for a child, €38 for an adult, but packages are usually available.

 Address: Av.
 Siam, s/n, 38660 Costa Adeje, Santa Cruz de Tenerife, Spain